 A minimart located along Shin-Nakamise Shopping Street, a stone’s throw from Senso-ji Temple, Rogers Mart is the perfect store to head to if you need to stock up on halal-certified goodies!

-A must-buy product from Rogers Mart is the Fresh Cream Daifuku.
-A mochi-like dessert filled with cream with a variety of flavours including Matcha and Red Bean 🤤 You can also find affordable halal-certified Bento sets if you need to grab a quick bite and on a budget.
+A must-buy product from Rogers Mart is the halal fresh cream daifuku, a mochi-like dessert filled with cream with a variety of flavours including Matcha and Red Bean ?

 One of the biggest convenience store franchises in Japan, Lawson is frequented by locals and tourists for everyday necessities.
 Additionally, it has an interesting feature in its Okachimachi Minami Store.